jarvisar/senior-design/README.md

   * Orbital period is measured in days; refers to how long it takes for exoplanet to fully orbit its host star
   * Semi-major axis is measured in astronomical units (AU); refers to distance between planet and host star

 For example, an exoplanet with a radius of 0.5 ER and a mass of 2 EM has half the radius and twice the mass of the Earth.
 For reference, the Earth's radius is 6,371km, its mass is 5.972 x 10<sup>24</sup> kg, and its density is 5.5 g/cm<sup>3</sup>.
-Jupiter's radius is 71,492km and its mass is 1.899 x 10<sup>27</sup>.
+Jupiter's radius is 71,492km and its mass is 1.899 x 10<sup>27</sup> kg.
 The Earth's orbital period is 365.25 days, and its distance from the Sun is exactly 1 AU.

 ## Local Installation